OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

     r/ott-PREVIOUS/resource/taxonomy.tsv:591146	|	639691	|	Enidae	|	family	|	ncbi:145762,gbif:2297508,irmng:114831

 This is apparently a well-known family, not something obscure.
-To determine where it is, we can use `bin/lineage`:
+To determine where it is in the draft OTT, we can use `bin/lineage`:

     bin/lineage 591146 r/ott-NEW/source
     591146	639691	Enidae	family	ncbi:145762,gbif:2297508,irmng:114831		merged,hidden_inherited,barren